 - Serve the pancakes immediately or keep warm in a 200 degree Fahrenheit oven.

 Applesauce substitutions: If you can't find applesauce, use plain yogurt instead (I know this works with regular plain yogurt, but suspect that Greek yogurt will be too thick).
-For the yogurt version, increase the amount of maple syrup or honey to at least 1 tablespoon and reduce the salt to ¼ teaspoon.
+For the yogurt version, increase the amount of maple syrup or honey to at least 1 tablespoon.
 Milk will not work.

 Storage suggestions: These will keep well, covered and refrigerated, for several days.
 I bet they will freeze well, too!